zykure/eurorack-prologue/README.md

 |                         | _unused_              | 3 |   |
 |                         | Pitch                 | 4 |   |

-For more information please read the excellent [Mutable Instruments Plaits documentation](https://mutable-instruments.net/modules/plaits/manual/).
+For more information please read the excellent [Mutable Instruments Tides documentation](https://mutable-instruments.net/modules/tides/manual/).

 Limitations
 -----
 Due to compute and memory (32K!) limitations in the prologue multi-engine quite a few short-cuts had to be taken:

-* The LPC speech synthesis module is not available.
+* The waveforms are stored with reduced resolution (see `tides_data` directory)

 Tips
 ---